Doctor of Public Health (Dr.P.H.)

 Critical Analysis Domain: The ability to synthesize and apply evidence-informed research and theory from a broad range of disciplines and health-related data sources to advance programs, policies, and systems promoting population health.

-- Translate research-informed approaches to public health practice
+- Translate research-informed approaches to public health practice; and

 Course of Study